 The collections at the Jacquemart-André are divided into four sections: Italian Renaissance, French 18th Century Painting, The Flemish School, and Furniture/Objets d'Art.
 You don't need to see all of them in a single visit, but if time allows, they are all worthwhile and contain several masterpieces.

-The "Italian Museum" consists in an extensive collection of paintings from Italian Renaissance masters, both from the Venice school (Bellini, Mantega) and the Florentine school (Ucello, Botticini, Bellini, and Perugino).
+The Italian Renaissance: The "Italian Museum" consists in an extensive collection of paintings from Italian Renaissance masters, both from the Venice school (Bellini, Mantega) and the Florentine school (Ucello, Botticini, Bellini, and Perugino).

 Dedicated to 18th century masterpieces from the French school, this section features works such as Boucher's Venus Asleep, Fragonard's The News Model, and iconic portraits by Nattier, David or Vigée-Lebrun.